Virginia and Truckee Railroad: Comstock Lode

 Gold was discovered in Nevada (then western Utah Territory) in spring 1850, by a company of Mormon emigrants on their way to the California Gold Rush.
 These early travelers only lingered in Nevada until they could cross the Sierras.
 By 1858 prospectors were soon permanently camping in the area around what is now Virginia City.
 In 1859, gold was found in outcroppings in the hills and canyons just outside what is now Virginia City.
 Among the gold ore in these outcroppings were bluish chunks of silver ore which clogged the rockers.
 Silver was not recognized in this form, so initially, it was overlooked in favor of the gold, and later found to be quite valuable.
 This was the first of the silver from what came to be called the Comstock Lode.

 Numerous mills appeared along the Carson River from Dayton to Brunswick (toward Eagle Valley (Carson City)) to process the ore from the Comstock Lode.
 Low interest rates enticed mine and mill owners alike to finance through the bank.
 Many of these mills and some mines were built with loans from the Bank of California, whose Nevada agent, William Sharon, would foreclose upon the mines or mills when their owners defaulted on payments.
 The bank gradually came into possession of many important mining and ore-processing facilities.
 Sharon, along with business partners Darius Ogden Mills and William Ralston, formed the bank-owned Union Mill & Mining Company to process the ore from the mills that had been foreclosed upon.

 Initially, the Comstock Lode was a boon for the Virginia City area, as the city grew to over 25,000 inhabitants at its height, and was among the largest and wealthiest towns in the West.
-However, from the beginning, the costs to transport Comstock ore to the mills from points on the Lode (as well, to return with wood and lumber to supply the mines) became so great that many mines were closed and only the higher quality ores were worth processing in the mines that stayed open.
+However, from the beginning, the costs to transport Comstock ore to the mills from points on the Lode (as well as to return wood and lumber to supply the mines) became so great that many mines were closed, and only the higher quality ores were worth processing in the mines that stayed open.
 Being in control of mines and mills with his partners, Sharon realized that a cheap form of transportation between the mines, the mills, and the cities would allow the banks holdings to be more profitable.